akumathedyn123/c-bin2dec-binary-to-decimal/README.md

 * Push your changes to your fork.
 * Submit a pull request to the main repository.

 We appreciate your contributions to making this project better!

-**Note:** For larger contributions or significant code changes, it's recommended to open an issue to discuss the proposed changes before starting work.
 Cheers guys.